Even-Wang/marathon/docs/docs/command-line-flags.md

     Controls whether or not Marathon will suppress offers if there is nothing to launch.
 Enabling helps the performance of Mesos in larger clusters, but enabling this flag will cause Marathon to more slowly release reservations.
 * <span class="label label-default">v1.6.0</span>`--maintenance_behavior` (Optional.
 Default: decline_offers)
-    Specifies how Marathon should behave with Mesos Maintenance mode.
+    Specifies how Marathon should behave agents undergoing a maintenance window.
 Valid options are `decline_offers` and `ignore`.
-See [Maintenance Mode](./maintenance-mode.html) for more information.
+See the [maintenance mode docs](./maintenance-mode.html) for more information.

 ## Tuning Flags for Offer Matching/Launching Tasks